A practical interpertation of the Pearson correlation coefficient

 January 20, 2024

-A motivation for the definition \(\rho\) comes from the problem of estimating \(Y\) from an observation of \(X\).
-It turns out that in the optimal (lowest MSE) linear estimation, the number of standard deviations \(Y\) is above it’s mean is \(\rho\) times the number of standard deviations \(X\) is above it’s mean.
+A motivation for this definition stems from the problem of estimating \(Y\) from an observation of \(X\).
+It turns out that in the optimal (lowest MSE) linear estimation, the number of standard deviations \(Y\) is above its mean is \(\rho\) times the number of standard deviations \(X\) is above its mean.

 Randomly ordered notes: